RSS

 Types of GPS attacks

-Researchers from Carnegie Mellon University and Coherent Navigation managed to classify new types of GPS vulnerabilities and assess the scale of related threats.
-In their article "GPS Software Attacks," they noticed that GPS receivers, often perceived as hardware devices, are complex computer systems in which, in addition to hardware, there is software.
+Researchers from Carnegie Mellon University and Coherent Navigation were able to classify new types of GPS vulnerabilities and assess the scale of related threats.
+In their article "GPS Software Attacks," they noticed that GPS receivers, often perceived as hardware devices, are complex computer systems that, in addition to hardware, also have software.
 And the share of their software component is growing.

-A modern GPS receiver is built into complex computer systems, and the information circulating in them can, if malicious intent is present, disrupt its work.
-The authors examined and classified possible types of targeted destructive effects on computer GPS systems, highlighting three main types of attacks: data-level attacks, attacks on GPS receiver software, attacks on GPS-dependent systems.
+A modern GPS receiver is built into complex computer systems, and the information circulating in them can, in the presence of malicious intent, disrupt its work.
+The authors reviewed and classified possible types of targeted destructive effects on computer GPS systems, highlighting three main types of attacks: data-level attacks, attacks on GPS receiver software, attacks on GPS-dependent systems.

-Using a relatively simple hardware and software system, assembled from commercially available and inexpensive elements, experts conducted several new conceptual attacks on GPS devices.
+Using a relatively simple hardware and software system assembled from affordable and inexpensive elements on the market, experts conducted several new conceptual attacks on GPS devices.
 At the same time, in particular, the following techniques were used:

-• Transmission of incorrect information about the current date
+• sending incorrect information about the current date;

 • intentional out-of-sync of time scales;

-• attack on the system software of the device (intrusion, elevation of privileges in the system);
+• An attack on the system software of the device (intrusion, elevation of privileges in the system)

-• disorienting signal distortion - pseudorandom code (spoofing).
+• disorienting distortion of the signal - pseudo-random code (spoofing).

-"Until today, only such types of attacks on GPS as a signal plug and spoofing, that is, attacks directly on the signal, and not on the receiving devices themselves, were widely known," eScan experts in Russia and the CIS countries comment. - Of course, attacks have been studied through the vulnerabilities of geographic information systems using GPS data, but this type of attack cannot be called attacks directly on GPS.
+"Until now, only such types of GPS attacks as a signal plug and spoofing, that is, attacks directly on the signal, and not on the receiving devices themselves, have been widely known," comment eScan experts in Russia and the CIS countries. - Of course, attacks through vulnerabilities of geoinformation systems using GPS data were also studied, but this type of attack cannot be called attacks directly on GPS.
 Do not forget about the use of GPS functionality in malware to carry out "geo-directed" attacks.
-In the course of such attacks, malware acts targeted - only in a certain region or area. "
+In the course of such attacks, malware acts targeted - only in a specific region or region. "

-Experts eScan in Russia and the CIS countries asked experts in the field GIS from the Neogeography group to express their point of view:
+eScan experts in Russia and the CIS countries asked to express their point of view of specialists in the field of GIS from the Neogeography group:

-"In the course of this study, firstly, the possibility is practically shown not only of temporary, but also of finally disabling existing receiver models by only manipulating the transmitted information.
-This is an interesting enough conclusion, requiring deep reflection and immediate practical action.
-Secondly, the special danger of new types of attacks on operational control infrastructures built on the basis of GPS systems - for example, on airfield - has been demonstrated.
-One can imagine what consequences, for example, the removal by an attacker of an aircraft landing in difficult weather conditions will turn out to be only a few meters from the right course.
-The computerization of modern satellite navigation systems is their "Achilles heel," and we have yet to find a worthy response to new threats. "
+"In the course of this study, firstly, the possibility of not only temporary, but also the final disabling of existing receiver models through only manipulations with transmitted information is practically shown.
+This is a rather interesting conclusion, requiring deep understanding and immediate practical action.
+Secondly, a special danger of new types of attacks on operational control infrastructures built on the basis of GPS systems - for example, on airfield - has been demonstrated.
+One can imagine what consequences, for example, will result in the removal by an attacker of an aircraft landing in difficult weather conditions, only a matter of meters from the correct course.
+The computerization of modern satellite navigation systems is their "Achilles heel," and we have yet to find a worthy answer to new threats. "

-Spanish scientists increased the accuracy of GPS navigation by 8.5 times
+Spanish scientists have increased the accuracy of GPS navigation by 8.5 times

 To do this, they equipped the vehicle with an accelerometer and gyroscope and used data from these sensors in combination with data from a GPS receiver.

-In addition to improving positioning accuracy, the technology facilitates navigation in the temporary absence of a GPS signal, which happens when driving in large cities.
+In addition to improving positioning accuracy, the technology helps navigation in the temporary absence of a GPS signal, which happens when driving in large cities.

-Scientists believe that their development will help improve the safety of cars with autonomous control.
-Ultimately, they want to replace the sensors assembled on board the experimental car with sensors in the driver's smartphone.
+Scientists believe their development will help improve the safety of self-driving cars.
+Ultimately, they want to replace the sensors assembled on board the experimental machine with sensors in the driver's smartphone.

-Researchers intercept unmanned aircraft, tampering with GPS signals
+Researchers intercept unmanned aircraft by faking GPS signals

 A team of researchers from the University of Texas at Austin showed in the summer of 2012 the ability to send false GPS signals to an unmanned aerial vehicle and thus change its route.
-The demonstration was held at the request of representatives of the Ministry of Internal Security at the White Sands training ground in pcs.
+The demonstration was carried out at the request of representatives of the Department of Homeland Security at the White Sands training ground in pcs.
 New Mexico.

-When falsifying (so-called spoofing) GPS signals, the receiver receives false information about both location and time.
-There are fears that most GPS devices, including the military, are vulnerable to spoof attacks.
-These fears intensified when, at the end of last year, a US military unmanned aerial vehicle disappeared in Iran, and a week later appeared unharmed in the hands of the Iranian military, who said they had landed the plane using GPS spoofing.
+When falsifying (the so-called spoofing) GPS signals, the receiver receives false information about both location and time.
+There are fears that most GPS devices, including the military, are vulnerable to spoofing attacks.
+Those fears were heightened when a U.S. military drone went missing in Iran late last year and a week later emerged unscathed in the hands of the Iranian military, which said it landed the plane using GPS spoofing.
 True, they did not provide evidence.

-The demonstration, held in New Mexico, was the first, undoubtedly proving the technical possibility of intercepting an unmanned aircraft using GPS spoofing.
-The researchers controlled the plane at a distance of a kilometer from them.
-The next time they are going to show the possibility of taking control of the aircraft from a distance of 10 km.
+The demonstration, held in New Mexico, was the first to undoubtedly prove the technical possibility of intercepting an unmanned aircraft using GPS spoofing.
+The researchers flew the aircraft, located at a distance of a kilometer from them.
+Next time they are going to show the possibility of taking control of the aircraft from a distance of 10 km.

 2011: Low GPS protection

-According to studies, for 2011, information from geo-positioning devices or personal GPS devices built into a smartphone can be easily intercepted by hackers, who can then accurately determine the location of the device, issue it as another object or fake information about its physical location.
+According to research, for 2011, information from geo-positioning devices built into a smartphone or personal GPS devices can be easily intercepted by hackers, who can then accurately determine the location of the device, pass it off as another object, or fake information about its physical location.

-Security researcher Don Bailey at the SOURCE Boston conference revealed a new stage in his study of the shortcomings of security systems of embedded devices and demonstrated how to hack personal GPS trackers to determine their location and give the user or equipment to another object.
-The researcher emphasized that the threat is quite serious.
+Security researcher Don Bailey at SOURCE Boston revealed a new stage in his research into security flaws in embedded devices and demonstrated how personal GPS trackers can be hacked to locate them and pass off a user or equipment as another object.
+The researcher stressed that the threat is quite serious.

-"There is enough small hardware knowledge to reverse the device," he said.
-"Children are at physical risk because these devices can easily be turned into weapons."
+"There is enough little hardware knowledge to reverse the device," he said.
+"Children are at physical risk because these devices can be easily turned into weapons."

-The key point is that the low cost and fast filling of the market with these embedded systems precludes the possibility that they are completely safe.
+The key point is that the low cost and rapid filling of the market with these embedded systems precludes the possibility that they are completely safe.

-"Developing such programs does not require special costs, and the serious problem is that new developers and new companies have no idea about security.
-This is an unsafe default product, "Bailey emphasized.
+"Developing such programs does not require much cost, and the serious problem is that new developers and new companies have no idea about security.
+This is an unsafe product by default, "Bailey emphasized.

-In his opinion, the safety of embedded systems is an ambiguous issue, since the final product contains a lot of components, such as: working with base stations, GPS firmware, software, SIM card software.
+In his opinion, the security of built-in systems is an ambiguous question, because the final product contains a lot of components, such as: working with base stations, GPS firmware,, software ON for - SIM cards.

-During the first attack, Bailey forced the device to send him its physical location using GPS coordinate interception technology and information from a local cell tower.
+During the first attack, Bailey forced the device to send him its physical location using technology to intercept GPS coordinates and information from a local cell tower.
 "I can force these devices to bypass the manufacturer's control and provide me with information, and no one will even suspect that I intercepted location information," he said.
-Once it has fixed the device, it can determine the appearance of the object.
+Once it has locked in the device, it can determine the appearance of the object.

-"I can calculate that this is a trailer, a mail van or a teenager driving a family car, observing a moving object for a certain period of time.
-I can use traffic cameras on Google maps.
+"I can figure out that this is a trailer, a mail van or a teenager driving a family car, having watched a moving object for a certain period of time.
+I can use traffic video cameras on Google maps.
 This can expose the owner of a GPS tracker or a means of delivering cargo to a physical attack, "says Bailey.
-"If this is a truck on the I-70 highway, I can take the device and force it to send incorrect location information to the server, and in the meantime I can hijack it
+"If this is a truck on I-70, I can take the device and force it to send incorrect location information to the server, and in the meantime I can steal it

 ."

-These devices can be protected by encrypting the connection between the device and the server.
+These devices may be protected by encryption of the connection between the device and the server.

-"I can just check the channel and see all the information transmitted in plain text.
-It shouldn't be that simple, but it turns out that way. "
+can just check the channel and see all the information being passed on in plain text.
+It shouldn't be that simple, but it turns out.'

-Another thing to check is to make sure that the device located in the 3G network does not communicate with other 3G devices: it should only communicate with the service provider server.
-Bailey suggests segmenting network space, which can also help make these devices safer.
+Another point for verification is to make sure that the device located in the 3G network does not interact with other 3G devices: it must only communicate with the service provider server.
+Bailey suggests segmenting the network space, which can also help make these devices safer.

-In May 2010, it was announced that the United States plans to spend $8 billion to modernize the global positioning system (GPS) over the next 10 years.
-During the modernization process, all 24 satellites of the system will be replaced one by one, circling at an altitude of about 20 km above the earth's surface.
+In May 2010, it was announced that the United States plans to spend $8 billion to upgrade the global positioning system (GPS) over the next 10 years.
+In the process of modernization, all 24 satellites of the system will be replaced one after another, circling at an altitude of about 20 km above the surface of the earth.
 It was planned to replace the first satellite at the end of May.
 Twelve new satellites will be manufactured by one of the divisions of the American company Boeing.
-The other 18 will be produced by Lockheed Martin, Colorado, USA.
+The other 18 will be produced by Lockheed Martin, Colorado, United States.
 Six satellites will be in reserve.

-The updated system, which should be available not only to the US armed forces, but also to ordinary users in the US and other countries, will be able to offer higher reliability, improved reception quality and accuracy of determining coordinates.
-According to the team of developers of the updated system headed by the colonel David Goldstein, the accuracy of positioning will be increased to "distance of an outstretched arm" whereas the current system brings an error to 20 and more feet (7 and more meters).
-The updated system will also receive 3 times more satellite signals than it is now.
-In addition, the new satellites are equipped with improved atomic clocks that can distinguish one billion seconds.
+The updated system, which should be available not only to the US military, but also to ordinary users in the US and other countries, will be able to offer higher reliability, improved reception quality and accuracy in determining coordinates.
+According to the team of developers of the updated system led by Colonel David Goldstein, the positioning accuracy will be increased to "arm's length," while the current system carries an error of 20 or more feet (7 or more meters).
+The updated system will also allow you to receive 3 times more satellite signals than now.
+In addition, the new satellites are equipped with improved atomic clocks that can distinguish between one billionth of a second.

 The first phase of modernization was planned to begin more than 3 years ago.
-The postponement occurred due to the special requirements of the US military, which wanted the modernized GPS to have a number of additional capabilities.
-For example, they wanted to make it possible to remotely update satellite software.
+The postponement occurred due to the special requirements of the US military, which wished that the modernized GPS had a number of additional capabilities.
+They, for example, wanted to make it possible to remotely update satellite software.
 Whether this is implemented in the updated system is not specified.

 In 2011, the United States plans to launch another GPS IIF satellite into orbit.
-It will be the second in a constellation of 12 satellites, which are planned to replace obsolete GPS spacecraft.
-It is planned to complete the series of launches by 2014, after which the modernization should continue through the launch of satellites of the new GPS-III system developed by Lockheed Martin.
-Now the GPS orbital constellation has 31 satellites.
+It will be the second in a constellation of 12 satellites with which it is planned to replace outdated GPS spacecraft.
+It is planned to complete a series of launches by 2014, after which the modernization should continue by launching satellites of the new GPS-III system developed by Lockheed Martin.
+Now the GPS orbital grouping has 31 satellites.

-After modernization, the accuracy of determining GPS coordinates, according to Western media reports, should improve from several meters to 60-90 cm.
-It is worth noting that it is the improved accuracy of navigation that manufacturers of these products bring as one of the advantages of two-system GLONASS GPS receivers and equipment based on them.
+After the modernization, the accuracy of determining GPS coordinates, according to Western media reports, should improve from several meters to 60-90 cm.
+It is worth noting that it is the improved navigation accuracy that manufacturers of these products cite as one of the advantages of dual-system GLONASS GPS receivers and equipment based on them.

 For 2010, the accuracy of GPS systems and the Russian GLONASS are comparable.
-According to the representative of NIS GLONASS Igor Frumkin, now the accuracy of GPS positioning is on average 6-7 meters, and GLONASS - about 10 meters.
-One of the reasons for this in the company is called the smaller number of GLONASS corrective ground equipment in the world.[14]
+According to the representative of NIS GLONASS Igor Frumkin, now the GPS positioning accuracy averages 6-7 meters, and GLONASS - about 10 meters.
+One of the reasons for this in the company is called a smaller number of corrective ground GLONASS equipment in the world.[17]

-Professional dual-system equipment GLONASS GPS has been produced and used in different countries for several years, including due to the increased accuracy of determining coordinates.
-At the same time, the cost of two-system equipment is usually higher than single-system.
-If GPS alone will provide sufficient accuracy, the question may arise of the appropriateness of using the Russian navigation system.
+Professional dual-system GLONASS GPS equipment has been produced and used in different countries for several years, including due to increased accuracy of coordinate determination.
+At the same time, the cost of dual-system equipment is usually higher than single-system equipment.
+If GPS alone provides sufficient accuracy, the question may arise of the advisability of using the Russian navigation system.

-Manufacturers of navigation equipment believe that even with very high accuracy of GPS alone, the need for GLONASS will continue, including in foreign markets.
-So, according to Alexey Smyatskikh, executive director of M2M Telematics, in addition to accuracy, reliability is an important advantage of using two navigation systems at the same time.
+Manufacturers of navigation equipment believe that even with the very high accuracy of GPS alone, the need for GLONASS will continue, including in foreign markets.
+So, according to Aleksei Smyatskikh, executive director of M2M Telematics, in addition to accuracy, an important advantage of using two navigation systems at the same time is reliability.

 Notes